-You can use a damp cloth or fine grit sandpaper around the outside edges of your tray.
-Paying attention to details that you want brought out more.
+You can use a damp cloth or fine-grit sandpaper around the outside edges of your tray.
+Paying attention to details that you want to bring out more.

 Then take a medium paint pen or thin brush and go over the rim, any details you want brought out more.
 Also add faint lines here & there around any inner layers.

 How to Seal a Painted Metal Tray

 Add a coat of Mod Podge allowing it to dry overnight or you could also opt to use a spray sealer instead.